 |Page tools: Print Page Print All RSS Search this Product|

-In seasonally adjusted terms the largest contributor was other retailing (1.6 per cent) followed by food retailing (0.3 per cent), cafes, restaurants and takeaway food services (0.2 per cent) and clothing, footwear and personal accessory retailing (0.3 per cent).
-The industries which fell were department stores (-2.9 per cent) and household goods retailing (-0.8 per cent).
+In seasonally adjusted terms, there were rises in food retailing (0.7 per cent), cafes, restaurants and takeaway food services (1.2 per cent), other retailing (0.2 per cent) and clothing, footwear and personal accessory retailing (0.3 per cent).
+There were falls in department stores (-6.2 per cent) and household goods retailing (-0.7 per cent) in July 2016.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).

 These documents will be presented in a new window.